fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_testbenches.md

 ## Simulate in Modelsim

-The testbench is now ready to be simulated using e.g., Modelsim.
+The testbench is now ready to be simulated using Modelsim.
 A simulation tool like Modelsim can be used to run the test bench and visualize its behaviour in a wave diagram format.
 Modelsim is a commercial tool, but a free version called *Modelsim-Intel FPGA Starter Edition* is included when downloading and installing the Quartus Prime Lite Edition.
 The starter edition is limited to 10000 lines of code.
 Adding more lines will reduce the performance of the simulator is significantly.
 An open-source alternative for the VHDL language is [GHDL](http://ghdl.free.fr) or [GHDL on Github](https://github.com/ghdl/ghdl).
 The output of GHDL can be read and viewed by [GTKWave](http://gtkwave.sourceforge.net).
 Since Modelsim is already included in Quartus Prime Lite, and since it is one of the most used tool in industry, we will continue to use Modelsim in this course.

 In the following description the files are organized as shown below.
 Design files and testbench files are often separated into different folders.
 It is also good practice to create a separate folder where the simulations are run.